luxious1993/login_management_service_demo/README.md

 Implement EmployeeController: create/update/delete/get an employee

 Implement LoginAvailableController: getLoginAvailable

-    make sure login unique in employee table limit login length and combine with a-z and 0-9 ban illegal login with S3 bucket.
+     make sure login unique in employee table

+     limit login length and combine with a-z and 0-9

+     ban illegal login with S3 bucket

 Used Spring Boot + DynamoDB + Swagger
 Used DynamoDBMapper for data changes in table instead of Repository in spring (better for native aws operations)